CosmeValera/DevOpsLab/README.md

 Unlike the cloud version, local deployment gives you complete Jenkins control to build custom pipelines.

-> Check the commands to build the whole project with other technologies like Docker, Kubernetes or Helm [here](./README-command.md), or in the deployments section.
+> Check deployment commands for Docker, Kubernetes, Kustomize and Helm [here](./README-command.md) or in the deployments section.